lucasbasquerotto/env-base/docs/pod/wordpress/README.md

-# Mediawiki
+# Wordpress

-These examples deploy a pod with containers containing a Mediawiki service connected to a MySQL database.
+These examples deploy a pod with containers containing a Wordpress service connected to a MySQL database.

-See http://github.com/lucasbasquerotto/ext-pod/tree/master/mediawiki for more details.
+See http://github.com/lucasbasquerotto/ext-pod/tree/master/wordpress for more details.